Chiamh/meta-omics-nf/README.md

 ## Updates

 * There is now a "concatenate" subworkflow to merge fastq.gz files across different lanes for the same sample ID.
+Fixed bug in the concat module due to imprecise globbing.
+(Apr 2024)
 * Fixed code to not have the same variable name appear more than once in the input block for any process.
 * Add distinct minimizer information to kraken2 reports for false positive filtering.
 (Mar 2023)
 * Add taxonomy summary reports (Mar 2023)
+* Better templates for singularity.config and running singularity.
+Fix conflict in the main nextflow.config file.
+(Apr 2024)

 ## Contact